 You use the New Query Layer dialog box in ArcMap to create query layers.
 Before you can create a query layer, you must first make a connection to a database.
 The Connection drop-down list shows available database connections.

-After a connection to the database is established, a list of tables and views found in that database appears on the New Query Layer dialog box.
-When you select one of the tables, the columns for that table are displayed.
+After a connection to the database is established, a list of tables and views found in that database populates the left window of the dialog box.
+When you select one of the tables, the columns for that table are displayed in the right window.

 You specify an SQL query in the Query text box.

 When building a query, a whole table can be added to the Query text box by either double-clicking it or dragging it from the List of Tables window into the Query text box.
 Likewise, you can add specific columns in a table to the query by double-clicking them or dragging them from the Columns window into the Query text box.
 You can also type specific queries or cut and paste a query from an external application into the Query text box.

 SQL syntax specific to the database should be used when building a query layer.
 A common example would be as follows: SELECT * FROM Test.dbo.US_States.
 This would result in a query layer containing all rows from the US_States table.
 In ArcMap, this would display all the United States.
 For more information on building SQL queries, see Building a query expression.